 Replace The Flooring

-While thinking about your home repairs before selling time comes, take a look at your flooring.
+While thinking about home repairs to make before selling time comes, take a look at your flooring.
 If the flooring is outdated or damaged, fixing it before your home goes on the market could help drive up its value.
+What you need to know before selling your home is if the flooring is going to hold up for the next owner.

 Examine the flooring in each room of the house.
 If you have wood flooring and it’s warped or discolored, it should be replaced.
 If there’s tile flooring in the bathroom and it’s chipped or discolored, look at repairing or replacing it before potential buyers come around.
 If you have carpet in your home and know you have wood floors underneath, consider ripping the carpet up and finishing the wood floors.
 Fixing up your home’s flooring is a simply but effective way to spruce up your home for potential buyers.